-Did you know tongue twisters can be an effective tool for building Core reading and language skills?
+Did you know tongue twisters can be an effective tool for building reading and language Core Skills?
 A key component of the 5 C’s in the Begin Approach, Core skills (like reading, math, sequencing, and shape recognition) build a foundation for growth in school and life.
-Kids with well-developed Core skills tend to have greater academic success down the road, and tongue twisters are a fun & easy way to start building literacy skills!
+Kids with well-developed Core Skills tend to have greater academic success down the road, and tongue twisters are a fun & easy way to start building literacy skills!

 The Short Cut

-- Tongue twisters are a fun way to encourage a love of language and build Core skills
+- Tongue twisters are a fun way to encourage a love of language and build Core Skills

 - They teach children to practice close listening to sounds